Novel and self-consistency analysis of the QCD running coupling $\alpha_s(Q)$ in both the perturbative and nonperturbative domains

-In the literature, the principle of maximum conformality (PMC)~\cite{Brodsky:2011ta, Mojaza:2012mf, Brodsky:2011ig, Brodsky:2012rj, Brodsky:2013vpa} has been suggested to eliminate the ambiguities caused by the use of the guessed scale.
-The PMC recursively uses the RGE and fixes the correct magnitude of $\alpha_s$ by absorbing all the $\{\beta_i\}$-related non-conformal terms via a systematic way, while remaining the scale-independent conformal coefficients.
-This leads to a scheme and scale invariant pQCD prediction~\cite{Wu:2014iba}, which agrees with the standard renormalization group invariance (RGI)~\cite{Petermann:1953wpa, GellMann:1954fq, Peterman:1978tb, Callan:1970yg, Symanzik:1970rt, Brodsky:1982gc}.
-Many successful applications of the PMC can be found in the reviews~\cite{Wu:2015rga, Wu:2019mky}.

-In year 2017, the PMC multi-scale approach has been applied to do the matching of $a^{g_1}_s(Q)$ in both the perturbative and nonperturbative domains~\cite{Deur:2017cvd}, in which distinct PMC scales at each order in the perturbative domain are determined so as to absorb different categories of $\{\beta_i\}$-terms into the corresponding $\alpha_s$.
-The authors found that a significantly more precise matching of $\alpha^{g1}_s(Q)$ can indeed be achieved due to the elimination of renormalization scale ambiguity, but they also found a ``self-consistency problem", i.e. the PMC scales at certain orders in the $\overline{\rm MS}$-scheme are smaller than the determined scale $Q_0$ which represents the transition between the perturbative and non-perturbative domains of QCD.
-This will affects the precision of the pQCD prediction.
-In this letter, as a new attempt, we show that the ``self-consistency problem" mentioned in Ref.\cite{Deur:2017cvd} can be solved by applying the newly suggested PMC all-orders single-scale approach~\cite{Shen:2017pdu, Wu:2018cmb} together with the using of the physical $V$-scheme~\cite{Appelquist:1977tw, Fischler:1977yf, Peter:1996ig, Schroder:1998vy}.
+In the literature, the principle of maximum conformality (PMC)~\cite{Brodsky:2011ta, Mojaza:2012mf, Brodsky:2011ig, Brodsky:2012rj, Brodsky:2013vpa} has been suggested to eliminate such scale errors.
+It uses the RGE and fixes the correct magnitude of $\alpha_s$ by absorbing all the $\{\beta_i\}$-related non-conformal terms via a systematic way, while remaining the scale-independent conformal coefficients.
+This leads to a scheme and scale invariant pQCD prediction~\cite{Wu:2014iba, Wu:2019mky}, which agrees well with the renormalization group invariance (RGI)~\cite{Petermann:1953wpa, GellMann:1954fq, Peterman:1978tb, Callan:1970yg, Symanzik:1970rt, Brodsky:1982gc}.
+In year 2017, the PMC multi-scale approach has been applied to do the matching of $a^{g_1}_s(Q)$ in both the perturbative and nonperturbative domains~\cite{Deur:2017cvd}.
+It has been found that a more precise matching of $\alpha^{g1}_s(Q)$ can be achieved, but they also met the ``self-consistency problem", i.e. the PMC scales at some orders are smaller than the critical scale $Q_0$, which represents the transition between the perturbative and non-perturbative QCD domains.